ngiger/elexis-ide/README.md

 # What works

+* call `./setup_elexis.sh` in a checkout of the repository.
+This will build and eclipse which
+* can be tested via `/tmp/elexis-ide/ide/elexis.ide2/eclipse -data /tmp/elexis-ide/workspace -clean`
 * installing desired eclipse release train (e.g. 22-09) works
 * Adding needed feature like targetplatform
 * Setting heap size via eclipse.ini to 2048 works

+Tested under Debian bullseye and NixOS 22.11

 # Problems